ava-dn/avas_2025/_posts/Foundation/2025-03-04-trimester_2_final.md

 completed on time

-➡️ Office hours: Came to CSP tutoring many times
+➡️ Office hours: Came to CSP tutoring many times to get help

 ➡️ Reaching Out: Met with sharon from Comp sci A, practiced live reviews compared